instructian/art3870-wi17/aboutgithub.md

 #What is GitHub and why should I learn as a web designer?

+### What is GIT?

+> Git is a version control system (VCS) for tracking changes in computer files and coordinating work on those files among multiple people.
+It is primarily used for software development, but it can be used to keep track of changes in any files. _source_ [wikipedia](https://en.wikipedia.org/wiki/Git)

 ### Social Paradigm and Social Coding

 It is 2016 and you are a web designer, there is no way around it now, you have to learn GitHub.
 Why, you ask?
 Because we live in a social paradigm and our social connections as well as our work connections are increasingly using the power of social media for productivity and networking.
 Just like Facebook, Twitter, GitHub is a place where people meet, exchange ideas, make connections, and refer each other for jobs.